Killer Era

 Be My Lover 7" Vinyl Single

-1972, Warner Brothers, WB 16154
+1972, Warner Brothers, 16154

-This French 7" vinyl single features green Warner Brothers labels, comes in a paper sleeve, and features Be My Lover on Side A and You Drive Me Nervous on Side B (both from the Killer album).
+This French 7" vinyl single features green Warner Brothers labels, comes in a paper sleeve, and includes Be My Lover on Side A and You Drive Me Nervous on Side B (both from the Killer album).

 The sleeve has the same image of the Alice Cooper Group (complete with Neal holding a snake aloft) on both the front and back.